QuinnHerring/PoorlyDesignedRobotsMobile/README.md

   * Button Tile
   * Pressure Plate Tile
   * Translocator Tile
-  * Orange EndZonet Tile
+  * Orange End Zone Tile
-  * Blue EndZone Tile
+  * Blue End Zone Tile
+* All tiles are stored in a TileMap.
+* Game continues looping for each level until both robots are on their corresponding endzone.